 In July 2009, Rowmark acquired Delmar Products’ Engravable Division.
 Rowmark consolidated the production of the Delmar brand with its own line of laminated sheet products for the awards, engraving and signage industry, and the products are now produced at Rowmark’s manufacturing and administrative headquarters in Findlay, Ohio.

-In 2013, management along with Clearview Capital completed a sale of the company to Bertram Capital.
+In In 2013, management along with Clearview Capital completed a sale of the company to Bertram Capital.
 Continuing the roadmap set forth by Clearview, Bertram and senior management remained committed to continued growth of the company.

+In the fall of 2015, Rowmark moved into a brand new, state-of-the-art facility.
+This would allow the Rowmark and PMC divisions room to grow in their respective markets.
 Also in 2015, Rowmark established Rowmark Australia, bringing products to the customers of Australia and New Zealand on a direct basis.

 In the spring of 2018, Rowmark’s JPPlus opened a new office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers and modern work environments for its employees.

 2018, Rowmark’s management, along with Bertram Capital, completed a sale of the company to Windjammer Capital.
 Rowmark made its first acquisition under Windjammer’s ownership in October 2018 with the purchase of Gyford Productions, a leading manufacturer and marketer of hardware and mounting solutions for the signage, trade show design, retail and interior design markets.